Robert-van-Engelen/Forth850/README.md

 Forth850.
 The largest size is `USER75FF` which gives about 21K free dictionary space (but there won't be space left on the machine for files, BASIC or TEXT.)

-## Nice to have (work in progress)
+## Nice to have ("full version" work in progress)

-- an additional extended "full version" with additional Forth words
+- single precision floating point words
-- with an improved command line editor, like Forth500
+- improved command line editor, like Forth500
-- with single precision floating point words
-- serial IO to communicate via RS232 and load source code
+- serial IO to communicate via RS232 and load Forth source via serial
 - DONE: ability to [load Forth source code from the TEXT editor](examples/TEXT.FTH)
 - DONE: sound with [BEEP](examples/ASMDEMO1.FTH)